gaehlerm/SoftwareEngineering/README.md

 # 14. Testing

-// Break up this chapter?
-It's too long...

-// mention double entry book keeping somewhere? -> Clean Craftsmanship
+// mention double entry book keeping somewhere -> Clean Craftsmanship

 // in a test you use the code under test. you write higher level code. this gives you an understanding how the interface of the actual code should look like